 Create and Activate the Movie Data Graphmart

-1. In the Anzo application, expand the Blend menu and click Datasets.
+1. Expand the Blend menu and click Datasets.
 Anzo displays the Datasets catalog, which shows an inventory of all of the onboarded data in Anzo.
 It lists the sample movie data set.
 For example: